Motion-aware Dynamic Graph Neural Network for Video Compressive Sensing

-where $\{\Fmat_b\}_{b=1}^{B-1}$ denote the optical flow of adjacent frames output from a pre-trained extractor $Flownet$~\cite{hui2018liteflownet}, each of which consists of a vertical and a horizontal component.
-Furthermore, we define the motion of the last frame in a video as $\Fmat_B = Flownet(\Xmat^{co}_B,\Xmat^{co}_{B-1})$, to provide the motion information in the reverse direction.
-In the following, we will introduce how to utilize the motion information to guide dynamic sampling, which particularly learns the dynamic walks around initial sampling nodes for each graph node.
+where $\Fmat_b$ denotes the optical flow of the $b^{th}$ pair of adjacent frames output from $Flownet$~\cite{hui2018liteflownet}, which consists of a vertical and a horizontal component.
+Furthermore, we define the motion of the last frame in a video as $\Fmat_B = Flownet(\Xmat^{Init}_B,\Xmat^{Init}_{B-1})$, to provide the motion information in the reverse direction.
+In the following, we will introduce how to utilize the motion information to guide dynamic sampling, which learns the dynamic walks around initial sampling nodes for each graph node.

-{\textbf{Motion-Aware Dynamic Walks:}} To take into account of all the node features and motions when dynamic sampling neighbours for nodes, we absorb the ideas from deformable CNN~\cite{dai2017deformable} and propose a motion-aware dynamic walk upon the initial sampling nodes.
-As illustrated in Fig.~\ref{fig:model}, the black arrows refer to the dynamic walks around initial sampling nodes, which are predicted in a data-driven fashion being aware of the overall feature maps and motion distributions.
-Under continuously sampling scheme across time, the dynamic walks independently perform along the spatial dimension in each frame, considering the positions of related nodes always change over time in a video.
-In other words, the dynamic walks are different and adaptive in various frames.
+{\textbf{Motion-Aware Dynamic Walks:}} To take all the node features and motions into account during dynamic sampling, we absorb the ideas from deformable CNN~\cite{dai2017deformable} and propose a motion-aware dynamic walk upon the initial sampled nodes.
+As illustrated in Fig.~\ref{fig:gnnmodel}, the black arrows refer to the dynamic walks around initial sampling nodes, which are predicted in a data-driven fashion being aware of the overall feature maps and motion distributions. {Considering the positions of related nodes keep changing over time in a video due to the moving objects and different light transmittance at various positions across frames, we perform the dynamic walks independently for each frame along the spatial dimension.
+In other words, the dynamic walks vary and adapt with respect to different frames.}

-Considering that dynamic walks are conducted across 2D spatial domain in each frame, let $\triangle \mathbf{p}_{j,b} \in {\mathbb R}^{2 \times 1}$ denote the predicted walk according to one of the initially sampled neighbouring nodes $\hv_j \in \mathcal{N}(i)$ in the $b^{th}$ video frame.
-The node walks are predicted by applying a convolutional layer over the input feature maps and motion representations, \ie,
+Considering that dynamic walks are conducted across the 2D spatial domain in each frame, let $\triangle \mathbf{p}_{j,b} \in {\mathbb R}^{2 \times 1}$ denote the predicted walk according to one of the initially sampled neighboring nodes $\hv_j \in \mathcal{N}(i)$ in the $b^{th}$ video frame.
+The node walks are predicted by applying a stride convolution layer over the input feature maps and motion representations, \ie,